Fact: No UK business is fully prepared for Brexit!

 Our Courts and Tribunals may still have regard to EU decisions before or after Brexit, so far in that it is relevant to the matters before it, pursuant to the European Union Withdrawal Act 2018.
 However, the Supreme Court and High Court of Justiciary (Scotland), when sitting as a court of appeal, are not bound by any retained EU case law and may therefore depart from previous EU case law decisions subject to legal tests.

-Below we have considered some of the most employment laws that impact upon employment and how they may be affected by Brexit:
+Below we have considered some of the most employment laws that impact employment and how they may be affected by Brexit:

 Freedom of movement: Of particular interest is what will happen to freedom of movement within the EU after Brexit.
 This very much depends on whether we leave with a withdrawal agreement or not.